orbyss-io/.github/profile/README.md

 ![NuGet](https://img.shields.io/nuget/v/Orbyss.Blazor.JsonForms)
 ![NuGet Downloads](https://img.shields.io/nuget/dt/Orbyss.Blazor.JsonForms)

-A fully .NET-native implementation of the [JsonForms.io](https://jsonforms.io) standard for schema-driven forms in Blazor.
+A fully UI-framework agnostic .NET-native implementation of the [JsonForms.io](https://jsonforms.io) standard for schema-driven forms in Blazor.

-This core library handles form generation using **JSON Schema**, **UI Schema**, and **translation schema**, while staying UI-framework agnostic.

-To use it with any component library, implement a custom ComponentInstanceProvider.
-We developed implementations for [MudBlazor](https://mudblazor.com) and [Syncfusion](https://www.syncfusion.com/), but you can plug in your own.
 No Angular or Web Components required.

+The package is meant to support all functionality that is also natively supported by jsonforms.io.
+If any function is missing or malfunctioning, please let us know and we will fix it right away: either [open an issue](https://github.com/orbyss-io/Orbyss.Blazor.JsonForms/issues), or fork the repo and create a PR.
+This is an open source project. **Together we can make it better, faster.**

+> **Important Note:** This project is an independent Blazor-based implementation and is **not** affiliated with or supported by the [jsonforms.io](https://jsonforms.io/) team.
+Please direct all support requests for this package to the Orbyss.io team, not jsonforms.io.

+We developed UI implementations for [MudBlazor](https://mudblazor.com) and [Syncfusion](https://www.syncfusion.com/), but you can plug in your own by implementing 'IComponentInstanceProvider'.

 ---